 - Parsley/Cilantro: Chop it finely, discarding the thick stems.

-- Toss the salad.
+- Toss everything well to combine.
 Taste and adjust the seasoning by adding more salt, pepper, or lemon juice to taste.
 Cover and keep it in the refrigerator for 30 minutes.
 Tastes best when served chilled.

 Notes

-- Freshness is key - Use ripe, flavorful tomatoes and fresh herbs for the best taste.
+- Use fresh tomatoes and herbs for the best flavour.

 - Read our full nutrition disclaimer here.